1. Home

 Use and Reduction of Consumption of Water Resources in Production Process

 Regarding direct use of water resources, we have set reduction of water consumption at our sites as a target and apply various methods to achieve this target.
 For example, as each Shiseido factory has various facilities and equipment tailored to the kind of cosmetics it produces, we design specific water reduction initiatives for each site.
 Examples of our water-saving initiatives include using automatic cleaning to ensure the manufacturing equipment is cleaned more effectively and consolidating the washing locations of equipment parts.
+In addition, we are identifying locations and facilities with high water usage by increasing the number of monitoring points (measurement points) for water usage in our factories.
+The water usage of all factories is reported monthly, and we have established a system to track progress towards our targets and to develop measures to achieve them.

 At our Val de Loire factory in France–an area where rainfall is expected to drop in future–initiatives like reduction of water consumption and redesigning the nozzles on our cleaning facilities successfully reduced the amount of water used per clean by 30%.